www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Load test data for both examples.
         * [x] ColloquiumExample
         * [ ] SportCourseExample
-    * [ ] Load initial editor data like it is done for the examples menu.
+    * [ ] Load initial editor data like it is done for the example's menu.
-        * [ ] Remove ColloquiumPlanningSuppliesTestData.
+        * [x] Remove ColloquiumPlanningSuppliesTestData.
-        * [ ] Remove ColloquiumPlanningDemandsTestData.
+        * [x] Remove ColloquiumPlanningDemandsTestData.
+    * [ ] Initialize all editor data fields.
+Currently, an initial `Calculate solution` is required for all fields to be visible in the GUI.
 * [ ] Support complex problems with the default optimization.
     * [ ] Move default optimization to the editor itself.
     * [ ] Extend default optimization method.